-An employee must use compensatory time prior to using vacation leave, unless this would result in the loss of his-or-hertheir vacation leave or the employee is using vacation leave for domestic violence leave.
-Compensatory time must be used and scheduled in the same manner as vacation leave, as in Article.18.//www.Article.18.
+An employee must use compensatory time prior to using vacation leave, unless this would result in the loss of their vacation leave or the employee is using vacation leave for domestic violence leave.
+Compensatory time must be used and scheduled in the same manner as vacation leave, as in Article 18.
+Employees may use compensatory time for leave as required by the Domestic Violence Leave Act, RCW 49.76.
+Compensatory time must be used within 12 months of transfer to an overtime-exempt position within the College.

-16.6.2 Compensatory Time Cash Out

-- 16.6.2.1 All compensatory time must be used by June 30 of each year.
-If compensatory time balances are not scheduled to be used by the employee by May of each year, the supervisor will contact the employee to review his or hertheir schedule.
+- 16.6.2 Compensatory Time Cash Out - 16.6.2.1 All compensatory time must be used by June 30 of each year.
+If compensatory time balances are not scheduled to be used by the employee by May of each year, the supervisor will contact the employee to review their schedule.
 The employee's compensatory time balance will be cashed out every June 30 or when the employee separates from the Employer. - 16.6.2.2 As an exception to Subsection 16.6.2.1 above, a Vice President or Director will allow an employee to carry forward up to thirty-two (32) hours of compensatory time past June 30 when an employee's workload requires overtime during the months of April, May and June.
 Payroll and Human Resources must be notified no later than June 10.